Portland stone, Grade II-preserved (1905 façade)

 Editor note

 The 1905 Portland stone façade of 45 Old Bond Street, previously De Beers London.
-Grade II-listed, preserved essentially intact under Historic England consent.
+Grade II-listed, preserved essentially intact under [Historic England consent](https://historicengland.org.uk/advice/hpg/has/listed-buildings/).
 Queen Anne-style composition — rhythmic window bays, roofline, fenestration all protected.
 Any alteration requires consent.
 For Ferrari Style London, the envelope is a starting condition, not a design variable.
 The storefront glazing is edged in dark steel with brassy gunmetal tones to contrast the light Portland stone — a restrained modification at street level that leaves the building's heritage legible.
-This Directory entry captures the material argument by way of constraint: when the street-facing material is frozen, the architectural expression moves inside.
-Kith Regent Street makes the same move against a Nash-era stone façade — the UK heritage-forced-interior-expression pattern.
-Portland stone itself (Isle of Portland, Dorset limestone) is specifiable as new-build material; this entry is specifically about heritage preservation as architectural argument, not contemporary sourcing.
+Unlike [Nash-era stone at 314 Regent Street](/materials/nash-stone-grade-ii), Portland stone is specifiable as new-build material: the Isle of Portland (Dorset) is the canonical source.
+The two long-standing Isle of Portland quarry-and-supply firms are Albion Stone (mining since 1984; supplier of record for the Commonwealth War Graves Commission's Portland Basebed) and Portland Stone Firms Ltd (five quarries — Coombefield, Perryfield, Broadcroft — across a 680-acre estate).
+This entry is specifically about heritage preservation as architectural argument at the 45 Old Bond Street site, not contemporary sourcing — but a UK specifier reaching for new-build Portland would route through one of those two.

 Specification notes